What's the Best Everyday Supplement for Constipation?

 Be sure to bring a list of every medication and supplement you take.
 It’s crucial to be transparent about your entire routine, as even seemingly harmless vitamins can interact with other things.
 Your doctor needs the full picture of all products you use to give you the safest, most effective advice.

-How to Create a Daily Routine That Works
+Creating a Daily Supplement Routine That Sticks

 Finding the right supplement is only half the battle.
 The other half is taking it consistently enough to see real results.
 Creating a simple, repeatable routine is the key to making your new health habits stick.
 It doesn't need to be complicated.
 The goal is to make taking your supplements as automatic as brushing your teeth.
 Let's walk through how to set up a daily plan that fits your life and helps you feel your best.